islamelhady/headlines/README.md

 # Headlines News App

-A Sample News App written in Kotlin
+A Sample News App written in Java code

 ## About App